v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 17. You should now verify that the record has been added in the Service Desk Requests list in the IT Services site.
 In your Edge browser, select the **IT Services – Service Desk Requests** tab in your browser, and then select the **Refresh** icon on the left side of the address bar.
 Scroll to the bottom of the list and verify the record appears.

-18. Switch back to the **App – Power Apps** tab in your brows.
+18. Switch back to the **Power Apps** tab in your brows.
 The app should still be running in preview mode; if not, press **F5** on your keyboard to run the app.

 19. Now that you have added a record into the Service Desk Ticketing system using the Power App, you want to test how the app works in editing an existing record.
 ‎